alindeman/upgradingtorails4/text/55_routing.markdown

 Traditionally, Rails has used the PUT verb for updates of RESTful resources.
-However, the RFC states that PUT should be used only to "overwrite a resource with a complete new body," and *not* for simply updating parts of it.
+However, the RFC states that PUT should be used only to "overwrite a resource with a complete new body," and *not* to simply update parts of it.

-All that to say that Rails conventions have been using PUT incorrectly.
-Instead, PATCH is preferred for partial updates.
+So, the Rails conventions through Rails 3 have encouraged an incorrect use of PUT.
+For partial updates, PATCH is the preferred verb.

 Rails 4 retains support for update requests coming in via the PUT verb, yet adds support for those same types of requests coming in via the PATCH verb too.